ShyBigBoy/resume/resume-eng.md

 I play an important role in developing the basic component in Android team.
 My main contributions are as follows.

-* Writing the document to help team practise best in developing.
+* Writing the document to help team practice best in developing.
 It promotes code review between members and rapids app development efficiency.
 * Classifying and encapsulating the common component in development reasonably, which improves team development efficiency.
 * Developing a simple, pretty and powerful logger which is based on [marx/xlog](https://github.com/Tencent/mars) to improve development efficiency for team.
-* Wraping a unified dialogs and toast for team.
+* Wrapping a unified dialogs and toast for team.
+* Provide a statistics library, reducing the amount of team tasks to enhance development efficiency.

 ### **Android Software Engineer** [53iq](http://www.53iq.com)